VoronDesign/Voron-Documentation/community/howto/EricZimmerman/BackupConfigToGithub.md

 ## Connect to your printer via SSH

-1. Open up a PowerShell window, or use whatever program you usually use to connect to your printer via SSH, and connect to your printer
+1. Open up a PowerShell window, or use whatever program you usually use (many people use **putty**, but ssh is built right into Windows) to connect to your printer via SSH, and connect to your printer

 ![](img/InitialSsh.png)